osuosl/osuosl-pelican/content/about/ff-reception.rst

 future employers, so we will be handing out thumb drives to these representatives containing a compilation of your résumés.
-If you’d like your résumé included (STRONGLY RECOMMENDED to all you looking to enter the workforce sooner rather than later), please send it in pdf. form to Amanda Kelner at kelnera@osuosl.org by Friday, February 19th.
+If you’d like your résumé included (STRONGLY RECOMMENDED to all you looking to enter the workforce sooner rather than later), please send it in pdf form to Amanda Kelner at kelnera@osuosl.org by Friday, February 19th.

 This is exclusively for our hardworking students here at CASS so this